Drywall Post-Trade Cutout Repair Services in St. Albert, AB

 Different trades create distinct types of damage that require specialized repair approaches.
 Electrical cutouts typically range from small outlet boxes to larger panel access openings in walls and ceilings.

-Plumbing access holes often involve irregular shapes cut around pipes, fixtures, and drain lines.
+Plumbing access holes often involve irregularly shaped cuts around pipes, fixtures, and drain lines.
 These cutouts frequently occur in moisture-prone areas requiring waterproof restoration.

-HVAC installations create both round and rectangular openings for ductwork, vents, and equipment access.
+HVAC cutouts create both round and rectangular openings for ductwork, vents, and equipment access.
 These cuts often span multiple wall studs or ceiling joists.

 Trade Type Common Damage Typical Size Range